Visit My Shop

-While a checkmark is nice, you can use them in other ways, too.
+While a checkmark is nice, you can use it in other ways.
 Try:

-The Daily Page is designed to help you prioritize vital aspects of health ― all of which have an impact on your mood and energy.
-Paying attention to patterns and changes can help you connect which aspects of your day are contributing to or detracting from your wellbeing.
+The Daily Page is designed to help you prioritize vital aspects of health ― all of which impact your mood and energy.
+Attention to patterns and changes can help you connect which aspects of your day contribute to or detract from your wellbeing.